 Submit your rent payment either online or through PayYourRent’s app as long as your property manager or landlord participates.
 If they don’t, you can supply their contact information so that PayYourRent can contact them and try to bring them onboard.

 The cost can be incurred by either you or the property manager, so you have to find out what the specific agreement is with your building.
 The fee is typically 2.75% for each transaction.
-When using PayYourRent, you can opt-in to have your payments reported to Experian RentBureau and TransUnion.
+When using PayYourRent, you can opt-in to have your payments reported to your TransUnion and Experian credit reports.

 PayLease also reports to both Experian RentBureau and TransUnion.
 The service is free but your property manager must already use PayLease and you have to manually opt-in.

-Like some of other services we discussed, PayLease allows you to pay your rent online each month.
+Like some of the other services, PayLease allows you to pay your rent online each month.
 You may incur a transaction fee depending on your property manager’s agreement with PayLease.

 Is rent reporting right for you?